From Bomerano to Positano and by bus on to Colli S. Pietro

 See also Elevation profile in detail

-GPS route download to stage 4 (long variant above Positano)
+GPS route download for stage 4 (long variant above Positano)

-Spoiled for choice: expensive hotels in Positano or a cheap alternative at Colli San Pietro?
+Spoilt for choice: expensive hotels in Positano or a cheap alternative near Colli San Pietro?

-Section 4 ends in Positano - one of the tourist hotspots of the Amalfi Coast.
+Stage 4 ends in Positano - one of the tourist hotspots of the Amalfi Coast.
 For today's overnight stay we have to decide: do we stay overnight in Positano and accept the higher prices there?
-Or do we continue in the afternoon with the SITA bus to "Colli San Pietro", from where the next day the stage 5 starts and where the accommodation prices are much cheaper than in Positano?
+Or do we continue with the SITA bus in the afternoon to "Colli San Pietro", from where stage 5 starts the next day and where the accommodation prices are much cheaper than in Positano?

-"Colli San Pietro" is the exact opposite of Positano: the district of "Piano di Sorrento" is a loose collection of houses with no recognizable center.
-The biggest highlight is the view of the Gulf of Naples - and of course the proximity to Sorrento and the Amalfi Coast.
-Nevertheless, there is a rich selection of decent to good hotels and guest houses:
+"Colli San Pietro" is the exact opposite of Positano: the district of "Piano di Sorrento" is a loose collection of houses without a recognisable centre.
+The biggest highlight is the view of the Gulf of Naples - and of course the proximity to Sorrento as well as the Amalfi Coast.
+Nevertheless, there is a rich choice of decent to good hotels and guesthouses:

-- The B&B Villevieille (upper picture) is located directly below the main street, but is nevertheless surprisingly quiet, which is due to the fact that the rooms are all on the house side towards the valley.
-The operator may not be very welcoming, but the rooms are tidy.
+- The Villevieille B&B (top picture) is located directly below the main road, but is still surprisingly quiet, which is due to the fact that the rooms are all on the side of the house facing the valley.
+The owner is not necessarily very cordial, but the rooms are neat.
 The breakfast terrace with a view of the Gulf of Naples is great.

-- The Antico Casale Russo (second picture) is a great choice in a historic setting, as long as you don't stay over the weekend: Then there are regular wedding celebrations.
+- The Antico Casale Russo (second picture) is a great choice in a historical ambience, as long as you don't stay there at the weekend: That's when wedding ceremonies regularly take place.

-We deliberately avoided an overnight stay in Positano on our hike and instead took the promising hike to Monte Vico Alvano in the morning before stage 5 from Colli San Pietro (see Hike to Monte Vico Alvano).
+We deliberately chose not to stay overnight in Positano on our hike and instead took the scenic hike up Monte Vico Alvano from Colli San Pietro in the morning before stage 5 (see Hike to Monte Vico Alvano).

-This approximately two-hour hike can be installed as an additional highlight between stage 4 and 5 - either in the afternoon after stage 4 or in the morning before stage 5.
+This approximately two-hour hike can be included as an additional highlight between stages 4 and 5 - either in the afternoon after stage 4 or in the morning before stage 5.

-The starting point is the "Colli San Pietro" bus stop at the intersection of the two state roads SS145 and SS163.
-From here the destination of the hike - Monte Vico Alvano - is already visible and clearly recognizable at the summit cross.
+The starting point is the bus stop "Colli San Pietro" at the intersection of the two state roads SS145 and SS163.
+From here, the destination of the hike - Monte Vico Alvano - is already visible and easily recognisable from the summit cross.

 From the bus stop, we turn into Via S. Pietro, which leads us slightly upwards.
-The path takes us directly to the entrance to the "Antico Parco del Principe" park, in the middle of which is the "Castello Colonna", which can be rented for pompous wedding celebrations.
-The hiking trail leads through the park and past the castle on the right.
-Behind the castle we tend to keep to the right and take the sunny hiking trail to Monte Vico Alvano.
+The path brings us directly to the entrance gate of the park "Antico Parco del Principe", in the middle of which is the "Castello Colonna", which can be hired for pompous wedding ceremonies.
+The trail leads through the park and past the castle on the right.
+Behind the castle, we tend to keep to the right and thus reach the sunny hiking trail to Monte Vico Alvano.

 View in all directions

-The hiking path leads upwards in several serpentines, the view becomes more and more beautiful and extends from the Amalfi coast - the village "Vettica Maggiore", located opposite Positano, is clearly visible - over the archipelago "Li Galli" to Capri and Sorrento.
+The hiking trail leads upwards in several serpentines, the view becomes more and more beautiful and reaches from the Amalfi Coast - clearly visible is the small village "Vettica Maggiore" situated opposite Positano - over the group of islands "Li Galli" to Capri and Sorrento.

-At the end of the switchbacks we reach a small crest, here we turn left and take the "cul de sac" to Monte Vico Alvano (approx. 1 hour ascent from the start).
+At the end of the serpentines we reach a small hilltop, here we turn left and take the "dead end" to Monte Vico Alvano (approx. 1 hour ascent from the start).

-Arrived at the iron summit cross, the panorama now grows almost to an 360 degree all-round view.
-When the weather is good, the distant view is magnificent: the Gulf of Naples lies in front of us, the mass of houses in Naples are clearly visible and Vesuvius rises majestically from the plain.
+Arriving at the iron summit cross, the panorama now grows to almost a 360-degree all-round view.
+In good weather, the view is magnificent: the Gulf of Naples lies before us, the masses of houses of Naples itself are clearly visible and Vesuvius rises majestically from the plain.

-After a sufficiently long photo break, we go back the same way (descent approx. 45 min).
+After a sufficiently long photo break, we return along the same path (descent approx. 45 min).